AUTOMOBILE INDUSTRY - THE DILEMMA OF GROWTH

 "The government attaches great importance to the growth and development of auto industry as it is a key driver of economic growth, technology transfer and a creator of jobs.
 The industry is playing a vital role in the economy and was rightly called the mother of all industries and the engine of growth."

 The following table outlines the growth pattern of auto industry.

 Cars, Jeeps & L.C.Vs

 When four month figures of 2007-08 are annualized and compared with the annual figures of 2006-07, the following inferences can be drawn:

-1. Cars, Jeeps and LCVs production shows an increase of 24 per cent while the increase in motorcycle production during the same period has been to the extent of 44 per cent.
-This depicts an accelerated growth pattern and suggests peoples' marked shift from reliance on public sector transport to dependence on their personal transport.
+1. Cars, Jeeps and L.CVs production show an increase of 24 per cent while increase in motorcycle production during the same period has been to the extent of 44 per cent.
+This depicts an accelerated growth pattern and suggests peoples" marked shift from reliance on public sector transport to dependence on their personal transport.
 This trend has its own implications to be discussed under the next caption.

 2. The increase in tractors production has been to the extent of 8 per cent.
 This is indicative of a sluggish growth in the all important agriculture sector.